Autumn was only a couple of months old when he arrived in the fall of 2016. We hear many sad stories, but this one was tragic.

 Life at the Sanctuary

 We turned to the public for help in naming this special bobcat kitten and received thousands of name suggestions.
-It was hard to keep up with all the names and some of the great meanings behind them!
+It was hard to keep up with all the names and some of the great meanings behind them.
+He was named AUTUMN – in honor of his debut on the fall equinox.

 How You Can Help